rsdoiel/antenna/2023/tech_likely_2023.51.md

 date: 2023-12-21, from: Dave Winer's Scripting News

-<p>People who don't program must not have any idea how much of a boon it is to us programmers. </p>
+<p>People who don't program must not have any idea how much of a boon ChatGPT is to us programmers. </p>
-<p>I am doing CSS coding far in advance of my previous capability, when I know something is possible, but I haven't the slightest idea how to specify it. </p>
+<p>I am doing <a href="https://www.w3schools.com/css/">CSS</a> coding far in advance of my previous capability.
+When I know something is possible, but I haven't the slightest idea how to specify it, I just ask, in my own words. </p>
-<p>For example, a very common thing to want to do is to put a : after every the text in the first column of a table. </p>
+<p>For example, a very common thing to want to do is to put a : after the text in the first column every row of a table. </p>
-<p>So I asked ChatGPT how to do it, in English, exactly as I did above.
+<p>So I <a href="https://chat.openai.com/share/b19c1c8d-3e19-4039-86aa-803eb7cf46d6">asked ChatGPT</a> how to do it, in English, as I did above.
 This is what it came up with:</p>
 <ul>
 <li><code>tr td:first-child::after {content: ":";}</code></li>
 </ul>
-<p>When you see it like that you can almost figure out what's going on. </p>
+<p>When you see it like that you can almost figure out what's going on if you squint and close one eye. </p>
 <p>And it works.
 I literally shrieked when it did. </p>
 <p>Now I am the boss of CSS.. </p>
 <p>Nice.</p>